 For many years, camera lighting systems relied on xenon bulbs.
 These produce a widespread light, but can make a picture seem harsh and unnaturally bright.

-Today, many camera makers use LED bulbs, especially for built-in flashes.
+Today, many camera makers use LED light bulbs, especially for built-in flashes.
 LED lighting has a number of distinct advantages over xenon bulbs.
 An LED flash gives you a softer light with a more even spread across the whole of the picture.
 It helps reduce darkness in corners, and avoids glaring patches of light on reflective surfaces.

 Unlike a xenon bulb, LED lighting can either flash or be continuous.
 This means you can use your camera’s video function to take films at night and indoors.